-The IEA Net Zero Roadmap sees an almost five-fold increase in electricity generation from solid bioenergy by 2050.
+The IEA Net Zero Emissions scenario sees an almost five-fold increase in electricity generation from solid bioenergy by 2050.
 However, it will be extremely challenging to ensure that this does not come at a cost to the climate, so we continue to investigate a future without bioenergy.

 IPCC models aligned with 1.5C show just 2% of bioenergy by 2040.